dimmyvi/secure-credential-transfer/draft-secure-credential-transfer.md

 ## DeleteMailbox

 An application running on a remote device can invoke this API on Relay Server to close the existing mailbox after it served its purpose.
 Receiver or Sender device needs to present a deviceClaim in order to close the mailbox.
-Upon closure, the mailbox shall still respond to GET operations, returning the OpenGraph displayInformation.

 ### Endpoint